Swedish invasion of Brandenburg: Preparations for war

 The forces available on 23 August 1674 to defend the Margraviate of Brandenburg, following the departure of its main army for Alsace, were pitiful.
 The Elector had few soldiers, and they were mainly old or disabled.
 The few combat-capable units at his disposal were stationed in fortresses as garrison troops.
-The overal strength of the garrison troops that the Governor had at his disposal at the end of August 1674 was only around 3,000 men.
+The overall strength of the garrison troops that the Governor had at his disposal at the end of August 1674 was only around 3,000 men.
 In the capital city, Berlin, there were at the time only 500 older soldiers, left behind due to their limited fighting ability, and 300 new recruits.
 The recruitment of fresh troops had therefore to be enforced immediately.
 In addition, the Elector ordered the Governor to issue a general call up to the rural population and the towns and cities, in order to compensate for the lack of trained soldiers.
 The so-called Landvolkaufgebot ("people's call up") went back to medieval legal standards in the state of Brandenburg, by which farmers and citizens could be used in case of need for local defence.
 But only after protracted negotiations between the Imperial Estates, towns and cities on the one hand and the privy councillors and the Governor on the other hand did the state succeed at the end of December 1674 in enforcing the call up.
 Most of this edict was applied in the residenz towns of Cölln, Berlin and Friedrichswerder (8 companies of 1,300 men).
 It was also successfully employed in the Altmark to mobilize farmers and heathland rangers (mounted forestry personnel familiar with the terrain) and for defence.
 The governor received more reinforcements at the end of January 1675 through the dispatch of troops from the Westphalian provinces.